This section is devoted to useful literature materials related to the "Queer People of Rome" movement.

 History of the peasantry in Ancient Rome-Shterman. pdf

-The book comprehensively examines the little-studied history of the ancient Roman peasantry as a special class category of society based on a large amount of sources.
-The time period of the study is significant - from the Early Republic (VI-V centuries BC) to the era of the establishment and flourishing of the Roman Empire (I-IV centuries AD).
-The problems raised in the book are global: the genesis and flourishing of the peasant system as the core of the ancient Roman civitas (polis) and the basis of the power of the Roman state; the origin and change in the social composition of the peasantry, its place and leading role in Roman civilization! peasant ideology and religious cults; the disintegration of the peasantry during the Empire - Roman "farming" and the colonization.
-These and many other problems are saturated with the colors of living history and reveal all the diversity of the material and spiritual world of the Roman peasantry, and in fact of the entire ancient Roman society and state.
+This book comprehensively explores the little-studied history of ancient Roman peasantry as a distinct social and class category of society.
+The time period of the study is significant, ranging from the Early Republic (6th-5th centuries BCE) to the establishment and flourishing of the Roman Empire (1st-4th centuries CE).
+The book raises global issues such as the genesis and flourishing of the peasant system as the backbone of ancient Roman civitas (polis) and the foundation of the power of the Roman state; the origin and changes in the social composition of the peasantry, its place and leading role in Roman civilization; peasant ideology and religious cults; the decay of peasantry in the Imperial period - Roman "farming" and colonate.
+These and many other issues are vividly presented in the context of living history and reveal the diversity of the material and spiritual world of Roman peasantry, and in essence, the entire ancient Roman society and state.

 Roman censors and urban planning in Italy-Kucherenko. pdf

-The work of the Roman censors in Italian urban planning shows that they made a certain contribution to the urbanization of Italy.
-The goals and nature of the development were determined by the challenges facing Rome in the new period of its history.
-The spread of Roman influence and the Roman way of life that began in the Apennines also led to the activity of censors in the field of construction.
-In this area, the activities of censors were very diverse.
-In most cases, it was of a utilitarian nature and concerned the construction of bridges and water pipes, roads, the organization of markets, the construction of public buildings; however, there are almost no fortifications and temples.
-The censors enjoyed the freedom to receive and spend the allocated funds, as they took part in the financial life of Rome.
-Censors were more conscientious in performing their duties, but there were cases of violations of financial discipline and moral standards.
+The activities of Roman censors in Italian urban planning demonstrate their significant contribution to the urbanization of Italy.
+The goals and nature of construction were determined by the challenges facing Rome in this new period of its history.
+The spread of Roman influence and the Roman way of life in the Apennines also influenced the censors' involvement in construction.
+Their activities in this field were quite diverse.
+In most cases, their work had a utilitarian character and involved the construction of bridges and aqueducts, roads, market organization, and public buildings.
+However, fortifications and temples were rarely encountered.
+The censors enjoyed freedom in the allocation and expenditure of funds, as they were involved in Rome's financial affairs.
+While the censors were generally diligent in performing their duties, there were cases of financial indiscipline and moral transgressions.

 Religion and power in the Roman Republic Magistrates priests Morel temples. pdf

-A comprehensive analysis of the role of religion in the political system of the Roman Republic is presented.
-Such problems as the sacral content of magistrate power, the religious powers of higher magistracies (consulates, dictatorships, censors), the political significance and forms of influence of priests (pontiffs and augurs), the participation of religious and political bodies in the procedure of establishing temples, and the status of temples in the Roman socio-political organization are studied in detail.
-The key problem of the study is the study of the right to public auspiciums (divination), which expressed the religious and political unity of the republican state structure.
-The issues of interaction between religion and power are considered in close connection with the analysis of the specifics of Roman society and the peculiarities of its worldview.
+This work provides a comprehensive analysis of the role of religion in the political system of the Roman Republic.
+It extensively examines issues such as the sacred content of magisterial power, religious authority of the highest magistracies (consuls, dictators, censors), the political significance and influence of priests (pontiffs and augurs), the involvement of religious and political bodies in the establishment of temples, and the status of temples in the Roman socio-political organization.
+The key focus of the study is the examination of the right to public auspices (divination), which expressed the religious-political unity of the republican state structure.
+The interaction between religion and power is closely examined in relation to the specificities of Roman society and its worldview.

 In foreign languages: